 For more information on Nexvax2 therapy, please refer to the ImmusanT Nexvax2® Fact Sheet.

 Compared to the current definitive diagnostic tool of a small bowel biopsy, an invasive procedure which is prone to sampling error and other drawbacks, ImmusanT’s in vitro Nexvax2® blood tests are designed to measure T-cell activity through a simple, whole blood cytokine release test.
 Nexvax2® diagnostics would provide patients with a non-invasive alternative that could lead to more rapid and accurate diagnosis of celiac disease.
 The introduction of non-invasive, personalized diagnostics, together with growing awareness of the disease, is expected to not only lead to increased diagnosis of patients with celiac disease, but also enable identification of patients who would respond to Nexvax2 and monitor their immune response to gluten.
 The diagnostics could also help distinguish celiac disease, a condition defined by inflammatory injury of the gut, from related manifestations such as non-celiac gluten sensitivity.

 Diagnostic tests measuring antigen-specific T-cells are already in clinical practice to aid in the diagnosis of other conditions, such as the interferon-gamma release tests to identify an immune reaction to bacterial antigens that cause tuberculosis.
-ImmusanT’s diagnostic program includes development of three major diagnostic tools to detect and characterize gluten-reactive T cells in celiac disease by measuring cytokines released in blood incubated with gluten peptides, cytokines in blood from individuals treated with Nexvax2, and using MHC-peptide multimers (collaboration with Professor Sollid’s Laboratory, University of Oslo).
+ImmusanT’s diagnostic program includes development of three major diagnostic tools to detect and characterize gluten-reactive T cells in celiac disease by measuring cytokines released in blood incubated with gluten peptides, and cytokines in blood from individuals treated with Nexvax2.